Trade Licence Registration in Dubai

 How do I get a trade licence in Dubai?

-To obtain a trade licence in Dubai, you must choose your business activity, select a legal form, reserve a trade name, secure initial approval and submit the required documents through the DET or an authorised service centre such as EGSH.
+To obtain a licence in Dubai, you must choose your business activity, select a legal form, reserve a trade name, secure initial approval and submit the required documents through the DET or an authorised service centre such as EGSH.

 What types of trade licences are available in Dubai?

-What is the difference between commercial, professional, and industrial licences?
+What is the difference between commercial, professional and industrial licences?

 How do I check or verify a trade licence in Dubai?